 Rajnovich’s book also has ink illustrations of the pictographs by Ojibway artist Wayne Yerxa.
 In contrast to Rajnovich’s thematic arrangement, Dewdney’s discussion of the various sites is based on their geographical location.
 Given that he was primarily an artist, he also provided many sketches made from the side of his canoe and some photographs.

 These two books are among the best (and also the few!) sources of published information about the native rock paintings of the Canadian Shield.
 They deal with all the basic questions: who, how, why, and where.
 And thanks to Dewdney’s effort to incorporate the knowledge of the passing generation of elders that he actively sought out in his travels – the few who knew of the rock paintings and their meaning – these works also preserve at least some of the traditional Anishinaabe worldview.

 Dewdney’s book is out-of-print and is difficult to find.
 The Toronto Public Library system has copies of both editions.
 Recently the University of Toronto allowed the first edition to be included in the Internet Archive.
-See here to access – you can read it online or download it in various file formats.
-(Note: I’ve since scanned the material from the second edition and created a pdf file – see here for the 7 Mb download!)
-Rajnovich’s book is still available at Amazon in print form – and even as a digital download.
+See here to access it – you can read it online or download it in various file formats.
+(Note: I’ve scanned the material from the second edition and created a pdf file – see here for the 7 Mb download!)
+Rajnovich’s book is still available on Amazon in print and even as a digital download.

 The book is not readily available, but I was able to order a copy directly from Conway with info from his website (here).
-Also listed on the website are a number of other books that fit in perfectly with the theme of pictographs.
-One title is Painted Dreams, which happens to be the most popular explanation for why the rock paintings were done in the first place.
+Also listed on the website are several other books that fit in perfectly with the theme of pictographs.
+One title is Painted Dreams, which is the most popular explanation for why the paintings were done in the first place.
 The only Conway title in the Toronto Public Library system is the edition of Spirits On Stone pictured above.